denzelshemaiah/IS3106project/README.md

 Users will be taken through a 3-step onboarding process where they will first fill up required account creation fields.
 The second step is to fill in bank account and credit card details.
 Finally, they will choose whether to become a Pet Parent or Pet Sitter.

 ### Profile
-(it was supposed to be a part of our system but we literally had the groupmate from hell who didn’t even create this entity)
+[MISSING FEATURE DUE TO IRRESPONSIBLE GROUP MATES] Users can view and edit their personal details as well as their bank account and credit card details.

 ### Search Sitters
+Pet Parents can set parameters (such as schedule, frequency, and location) to search for available sitters.

-(Function doesn’t work so we [we being Andrea, Cally-Anne, RachelAng] just dynamically rendered list of available sitters to book lmao)
+(Function assigned to group member doesn’t work so we [we being Andrea, Cally-Anne, RachelAng] dynamically rendered list of available sitters to book)

 ### Bookings
 Upon finding a suitable Pet Sitter, clicking on the “Book now” button leads the Pet Parent to make a booking.
 After indicating necessary information such as the dates, frequency, and message for the booking, the booking will be sent to the Pet Sitter.